 That TM-1 truly is a jack of all trades.
 I’ve yet to find anything the mic doesn’t sound good in front of.
 I bought it pretty much blind, based on the praise I’d read on the internet, after stepping up to better mic preamps revealed to me just how scary and fizzy my Rode mics really were.
 Talk about an impulse purchase that paid off.

 I still need to try throwing socks over those Rodes one of these days to see if that gets rid of some of the painful sibilance.
 Worst case scenario, I’ll have a handy weapon in case someone else tries to break in over here.
 It would be pretty amusing to have to explain to the police how I broke someone’s jaw with a microphone in a sock.
 If they asked, “Condenser or dynamic?” then I’d know I had a cop with a sense of humour, or at least some rudimentary microphone knowhow.

-in the spirit of giving, here is a song recorded during the “sessions” for the next album that won’t be appearing on the cd. i think some people call such things out-takes. i’m not sure how you can take out what you never put in to begin with, but never mind.
+In the spirit of giving, here is a song recorded during the “sessions” for the next album that won’t be appearing on the CD.
+I think some people call such things out-takes.
+I’m not sure how you can take out what you never put in to begin with, but never mind.

-speaking of the album this song won’t be appearing on, it’s inching ever-closer to the finish line. i don’t anticipate any last-minute scrambling this time around, since i already have the artwork and everything taken care of. sequencing the thing is going to be a bit of a headache, since it’s probably going to be about as sprawling as the last two proper albums, but maybe i’ll get lucky a third time and the first potential track list i decide to try out will work.
+Speaking of the album this song won’t be appearing on, it’s inching ever-closer to the finish line.
+I don’t anticipate any last-minute scrambling this time around, since I already have the artwork and everything taken care of.
+Sequencing the thing is going to be a bit of a headache.
+It’s probably going to be about as sprawling as the last two proper albums were.
+But maybe I’ll get lucky a third time and the first potential track list I decide to try out will work.